 Advice on picking new habits and challenges to track …

-There are about 10 categories, so you can easily find the right ones to fit your goals, dreams, and aspirations.
+There are 17+ categories, so you can easily find the right ones to fit your goals, dreams, and aspirations.
 Think about where you want to be in a year.
 Oh, and don’t forget about selecting your favorite colors for painting.
 We picked some colors for you for which you’ll need a standard 12 or 24 coloring pencil set.

 Pick a habit